-Don Orndoff is senior vice president of National Facilities Services at Kaiser Permanente, one of America’s leading health care providers and not-for-profit health plans, with an annual operating revenue of more than $50 billion.
-Often referred to as the model for the future of health care, Kaiser Permanente serves more than 10 million members.
+Don Orndoff is senior vice president of National Facilities Services at Kaiser Permanente, one of America’s leading health care providers and not-for-profit health plans, with an annual operating revenue of $85 billion.
+Often referred to as the model for the future of health care, Kaiser Permanente serves more than 12 million members.
 Founded in 1945, Kaiser Permanente pioneered the integrated delivery model, which, through a partnership between the health plan, hospitals, and Permanente medical groups, delivers high quality, coordinated care to members.
 This coordinated care delivery model enables sharp focus on prevention and affordable health care through the use of evidence-based medicine and industry-leading technology.

 Orndoff oversees Kaiser Permanente’s energy strategy, which focuses on reducing energy intensity and pursuing green power opportunities to reduce greenhouse gas emissions.
 He has committed to spending millions of dollars each year with construction suppliers that are owned by minorities, women, and veterans to support Kaiser Permanente’s continued commitment to diversity.

 Prior to joining Kaiser Permanente in 2010, Don served in the federal Senior Executive Service as director of the U.S. Department of Veterans Affairs Office of Construction and Facilities Management in Washington, D.C.
 Prior to his work with the VA, he served as a commissioned officer for more than 29 years in the Civil Engineer Corps of the U.S. Navy, retiring at the rank of captain.

 Orndoff received his Bachelor’s of Architecture degree from Virginia Polytechnic Institute and State University (Virginia Tech) and a Master’s degree in Construction Engineering from University of California, Berkeley.
 He also received Executive Business Management training from Dartmouth College and Harvard Business School.